For social updates check us out on facebook or tweet us @walkexchange

 Dillon de Give is an artist and educator.
-Project affiliations include The Center for Urban Pedagogy, Proteus Gowanus, The Portland Art Museum, Flux Factory, Catch! performance series, Guapamacátaro in Michoacán, Mexico, and The Center for Contemporary Art Santa Fe.
-He is a co-founder of The Walk Exchange.
-Dillon holds a BS in Radio/Television/Film from Northwestern University and will soon hold an MFA in Art and Social Practice from Portland State University.
-He lives and works in Brooklyn NY. www.implausibot.com
+He holds a BS in Film from Northwestern University and an MFA in Art and Social Practice from Portland State University.
+Dillon lives, works and helps to raise a child in Brooklyn NY. www.implausibot.com

 Bess Matassa is an urban cultural geographer and inexhaustibly curious New York walker.
 Her work examines how ideas about urban space are produced, maintained, and negotiated, and pays particular attention to everyday practice, emotion, and public space.
 She holds an MA in cultural geography and a PhD in American studies, where her dissertation research explored the relationship between walking and urban decline narratives in 1970s New York.
 Her favorite stomping grounds include Brooklyn’s Bay Ridge and Coney Island, the Queens interior, the Jersey shore, Palermo, eastern Paris, and the Mojave desert.

 Virginia Millington lives and walks in New York.
 She is most interested in auditory explorations, the structural materials of cities, and municipal parks.